-- Outyear estimates may become more volatile as the capital base tax phases out and taxpayers pay on either the business income base or the fixed dollar minimum, whichever is higher; and - Changes in the relationship between corporate profits and tax liability and errors in the forecast of corporate profits provide additional risk to the CFT estimate.
+- The estimated impacts of Tax Law changes introduce yet additional risk.
+This risk can stem from errors in the estimation of new provisions, or from timing issues related to taxpayer awareness of, and voluntary compliance with, new laws.
+For example, the recently enacted tax cuts for manufacturers beginning in tax year 2014 and the impact of corporate tax reform that started in tax year 2015; - Outyear estimates may become more volatile as the capital base tax phases out and taxpayers pay on either the business income base or the fixed dollar minimum, whichever is higher; and - Changes in the relationship between corporate profits and tax liability and errors in the forecast of corporate profits provide additional risk to the CFT estimate.